Prince Talal International Prize subject for the year 2019 is the sixth goal of the SDGs 2030

 “Ensure access to water and sanitation for all”

-Nomination for the 2017 AGFUND International Prize is open for projects that best contribute to the achievement of one or more of the targets of the -above-mentioned goal and that are implemented in the developing countries by:
+Nomination for the 2019 Prince Talal International Prize is open to development actors worldwide.
+Projects implemented in the developing countries to best contribute to the achievement of one or more of the targets of the above-mentioned subject are eligible to compete for the Prize.
+These should be implemented by:

 • The UN, international and regional organizations

 • National NGOs.

 • Ministries and public institutions or social business enterprises.